tianyin/cox/README.md

     "Which knob(s) to set to achieve feature A or performance B?"

-Don't blame your users, because it's really hard to find the correct knob from hundreds, especially the users are often not familiar with the system internals.
+Don't blame your users, because it's really hard to find the correct knob from hundreds of knobs, especially the users are often not familiar with the internal system implementation.

 ### What can Cox do? ###